-So if your client is presenting low tone and reduced strength, including lateral support in your backrest will help them to maintain a midline position when seated for long periods of time.
+So if a person with MND is presenting low tone and reduced strength, including lateral support in your backrest will help them to maintain a midline position when seated for long periods of time.

-The Lento is an excellent care chair for MND because it includes all kind of positioning options and can include a lateral backrest.
-The highly adjustable seating also means that you can change the chair as your client’s needs change so it will provide the correct support.
+The Lento is created to support someone with MND and features a range of positioning options and accessory options including a lateral backrest.
+The highly adjustable seating also means that you can change the chair as needs change to will provide the correct support over time.